 The Last Memory of Him

-“On the evening of the 29th I went back to the house, alone, at around 6 pm, The rain had finally stopped, but it was very cloudy and the house was dark.
+“On the evening of the 29th, I went back to the house, alone, at around 6 pm; the rain had finally stopped, but it was very cloudy, and the house was dark.
 However, the first thing that struck me was how peaceful the place was.
-I just sat on the stairs alone, and cried my heart out, it was my first cry.”
+I just sat on the stairs alone and cried my heart out, and it was my first cry.”

 His Hopes and Dreams

 After a family discussion, it was agreed that the funeral should be before the year changed.
-Keith’s family wanted to send him off the year he died, and burying him after the new year did not feel right.
+Keith’s family wanted to send him off the year he died- burying him after the new year did not feel right.

-“The whole country was in chaos, the aftermath of the tsunami, heavy rainfall and flooding were making simple tasks hard.
+“The whole country was in chaos; the aftermath of the tsunami, heavy rainfall and flooding were making simple tasks hard.
 We decided to have the funeral on the 31st December.
 I just wanted to handle everything alone.
-I had help with sorting out the grave.
-The original place chosen just kept filling up with water, so an alternative spot was chosen.
+I had help with sorting out the grave—the original place we chose kept filling up with water, so an alternative spot was chosen.
 I organised the religious part of of his send-off and sorted out the flowers.